isc-projects/bind9/doc/arm/reference.rst

 ``DISABLED``
    The testing override policy causes policy zone records to do nothing but log what they would have done if the policy zone were not disabled.
-The response to the DNS query will be written (or not) according to any triggered policy records that are not disabled.
+The response to the DNS query is written (or not) according to any triggered policy records that are not disabled.
-   Disabled policy zones should appear first, because they will often not be logged if a higher precedence trigger is found first.
+   Disabled policy zones should appear first, because they are often not logged if a higher-precedence trigger is found first.

 ``PASSTHRU``; \ ``DROP``; \ ``TCP-Only``; \ ``NXDOMAIN``; \ ``NODATA``
-   override with the corresponding per-record policy.
+   These settings each override the corresponding per-record policy.

 ``CNAME domain``
-   causes all RPZ policy records to act as if they were "cname domain" records.
+   This causes all RPZ policy records to act as if they were "cname domain" records.

 By default, the actions encoded in a response policy zone are applied only to queries that ask for recursion (RD=1).
-That default can be changed for a single policy zone or all response policy zones in a view with a ``recursive-only no`` clause.
+That default can be changed for a single policy zone, or for all response policy zones in a view, with a ``recursive-only no`` clause.
 This feature is useful for serving the same zone files both inside and outside an :rfc:`1918` cloud and using RPZ to delete answers that would otherwise contain :rfc:`1918` values on